moon23k/moon23k/README.md

 **Neural Machine Translation**
 > Machine translation is the process of converting Source Text into Target Text using a computer.
 Source Text and Target Text are in different languages.
 The hegemony of machine translation was Rule-Based at the earliest, followed by SMT, and now NMT has been established.
 NMT aims to derive more accurate and natural translation results using Neural Networks.
 Below are experiments of various Neural Network Architectures for this purpose.

-* <a href="https://github.com/moon23k/NMT_BERT">How much performance will be improved if a large-scale pre-training model is applied to a NMT Task?</a>
+* <a href="https://github.com/moon23k/NMT_BERT">How much performance will be improved if a large-scale pre-trained model is applied to a NMT Task?</a>
 * <a href="https://github.com/moon23k/NMT_KoBERT">Compare BERT-base, BERT-MultiLingual and KoBERT models on Korean-English NMT Task</a>
 * <a href="https://github.com/moon23k/NMT_GAN">How can application of GAN through Reinforcement Learning technique improve translation quality?</a>